 claude -p "review auth.py" --agent code-reviewer

-# Enable Chrome debugging integration
+# Enable Chrome browser integration

 claude --chrome